Quantum-state engineering in cavity magnomechanics formed by two-dimensional magnetic materials: Model Hamiltonian

-Our system possesses the unique photon-phonon-magnon interactions.
-First, the magnetostrictive interaction favored by the optical and magnetic drivings induces an effective bilinear phonon-magnon interaction in the fifth term of Eq. \eqref{liner-H1}, which resembles the phonon-photon interaction in the fourth term.
-Second, the phonon-magnon coupling in our system is jointly enhanced by the magnetic and optical drivings.
-It is different from the conventional magnomachanics, where the magnomechanical coupling is renormalized only by the magnetic driving \cite{PhysRevLett.121.203601,PhysRevA.99.021801}.
-This can be properly used to achieve the strong phonon-magnon coupling.
-Figure \ref{fig1}(b) exhibits that, vanishing in the absence of the optical driving, $|G_{bm}|$ reaches its maximum at the optically resonant driving point $\Delta_{c}=0$.
+Our system possesses the unique photon-phonon-magnon interactions [see Fig. \ref{fig1}(b)].
+First, the magnetostrictive interaction favored by the optical and magnetic drivings induces an effective bilinear magnon-phonon interaction in the fifth term of Eq. (\ref{liner-H1}), which resembles the photon-phonon interaction in the fourth term.
+Second, the magnon-phonon coupling is jointly enhanced by the magnetic and optical drivings.
+It is different from the conventional magnomechanics, where the magnomechanical coupling is renormalized only by the magnetic driving \cite{cavitymagnonopto}.
+This can be properly used to achieve the strong magnon-phonon coupling.
+Figure \ref{fig1}(c) exhibits that, vanishing in the absence of the optical driving, $|G_{bm}|$ reaches its maximum at the optically resonant driving point $\Delta_{c}=0$.
 A ten-time's gain of $|G_{bm}|$ over $|G_{bc}|$ is obtained by increasing $\Omega_c$ at $\Delta_{c}=0$.
-Third, the magnetostrictive interaction and the magnetic driving create a nonlinear parametric amplification to the phonon mode in the last term of Eq. \eqref{liner-H1}, which is absent in the conventional magnomechanics \cite{cavitymagnonopto}.
-All of these features endow our system with the superiority to realize quantum-state engineering in quantum technologies.
+Third, the magnetostrictive interaction and the magnetic driving create a parametric amplification to the phonon mode in the last term of Eq. (\ref{liner-H1}), which is absent in the conventional magnomechanics \cite{cavitymagnonopto}.
+All of these features endow our system with the superiority to realize quantum-state engineering.